 During pregnancy, the following may help manage itching:

 - wearing cotton clothes

 - taking cool baths

 - avoiding using perfumes

 - avoiding spicy food, caffeine, and alcohol

-If a person experiences itchy skin that lasts more than
+If a person has itching lasting more than